Advanced Nuclear Power Reactors

 The greatest departure from most designs now in operation is that many incorporate passive or inherent safety features* which require no active controls or operational intervention to avoid accidents in the event of malfunction, and may rely on gravity, natural convection or resistance to high temperatures.

 * Traditional reactor safety systems are 'active' in the sense that they involve electrical or mechanical operation on command.
 Some engineered systems operate passively, eg pressure relief valves.
 They function without operator control and despite any loss of auxiliary power.
 Both require parallel redundant systems.
-Inherent or full passive safety depends only on physical phenomena such as convection, gravity or resistance to high temperatures, not on functioning of engineered components, but these terms are not properly used to characterise whole reactors.
+Inherent or full passive safety depends only on physical phenomena such as convection, gravity or resistance to high temperatures, not on functioning of engineered components, but these terms are not properly used to characterize whole reactors.

 Another departure is that most will be designed for load-following.
 European Utility Requirements (EUR) since 2001 specify that new reactor designs must be capable of load-following between 50 and 100% of capacity.
 While most French reactors are operated in that mode to some extent, the EPR design has better capabilities.
 It will be able to maintain its output at 25% and then ramp up to full output at a rate of 2.5% of rated power per minute up to 60% output and at 5% of rated output per minute up to full rated power.
 This means that potentially the unit can change its output from 25% to 100% in less than 30 minutes, though this may be at some expense of wear and tear.